 The foundation of any successful campaign is strong PPC keyword research.
 By choosing the right keywords to bid on, you will ensure that your campaigns are driving quality traffic which will lead to a strong return on investment.

 PPC keyword research is a combination of strategy and creativity.
-It’s about using the wide range of tools at your disposal while understanding your customer and predicting which terms they’re searching for.
+It’s about using the wide range of smart bidding and paid search automation tools at your disposal while understanding your customer and predicting which terms they’re searching for.

 A good pay per click keyword research strategy is the best way to ensure that your ads reach the right pair of eyes at the right time; when a potential customer is searching for the kinds of products or services you offer.

 Step 1: Get Brainstorming!

 The starting point for your PPC keyword research should be the website landing pages that you plan to be linking your ads to.

 Begin by scanning across each page of the website, noting any relevant keywords from the text on site.
 Assuming the website you will be advertising has a well-written and relevant copy, there should be enough material to put together a fairly comprehensive list of keywords that directly relate to your products or services.